SarBleakley/_pythonCohortNov7/readme.md

-#This is the repository for the September Python cohort.
+#This is the repository for the November Python cohort.
 ##Git Work Flow:

 1. Work on your assignments.